janwilmake/dorm/README.md

 - ✅ **Nearly zero overhead**: Thin abstraction over DO's SQLite
 - ✅ **Edge-localized**: Data stored closest to where it's accessed
 - ✅ **Up to 10GB per DB**: Sufficient for most application needs
-- ❓ **No built-in migrations**: Beyond version-based creation.
-If you don't mind removing away all your data when migrating, the easiest way to migrate is to simply change the version in the config, which will be prefixed to the DO name such that you have a fresh database created.
-However, if this isn't an option, the current best way is to write migrations yourself with SQLite queries, for example, https://www.techonthenet.com/sqlite/tables/alter_table.php.
-Cloudflare may be improving this in the future, but these are the options right now.

 ## 🔗 Links & Resources